Stephen Hawking — "We are all different, but we share the same human spirit. Perhaps it's human nat…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I think that the universe is a beautiful and complex place, and I'm very lucky to be able to study it."
+"The universe is a beautiful and dangerous place, and I'm glad to be a part of it."

 "Replace you.
 You are not funny."